ameuleman/HeightMap-GL3.3/README.md

 *Height map corresponding to the original image*

 ![Canny](/results/city_canny.png)
-*Height map corresponding to the Canny image*
+*Height map corresponding to the Canny image with a plan to hightlight edges*